HarrisonScarfone/Longship/ReadMe.md

-# UCI Chess Engine
+# Longship

-Still doesn't have an official name, but it will one day.
+A UCI compatible chess engine written in C++.

 ## Instructions on Playing a GUI Game Against the Engine